-a.
-Unbonded Overlays and Whitetopping.

-Place joints as shown in the contract documents.

-b.
-Bonded Overlays.

-- For overlays over existing PCC pavements: - 1) Place joints directly over joints and cracks in the existing pavement. - 2) Saw joints to the full depth of the overlay. - 3) Ensure joints are at least as wide as the joint or crack in the existing pavement.
+- a.
+Unbonded Overlays and Whitetopping. - Place Saw joints as shown in the contract documents.
+Seal all joints unless directed otherwise. b.
+Bonded Overlays. - For overlays over existing PCC pavements: - 1) Place joints directly over joints and cracks in the existing pavement. - 2) Saw joints to the full depth of the overlay. - 3) Ensure joints are at least as wide as the joint or crack in the existing pavement.